robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 > It highlights that the conflict is happening in relation to or involving Russia, rather than simply being directed at Russia as a passive target.
 (Gemini)

-However, there is another explanation for having used "**with**" as a correct translation of revealing "**involving**" bespoken by Keith Kellogg: Russia in involved in a proxy-war not against Russia, but with Russia, against Europe and in particular the European Union, and in particular the Euro which is the **only** fiat-currency that can be compete with the US dollar for supporting the international trades and a global financial reserve of liquidity.
+However, there is another explanation for having used "**with**" as a correct translation of revealing "**involving**" bespoken by Keith Kellogg: Russia in involved in a proxy-war not against Russia, but with Russia, against Europe and in particular the European Union, and in particular the Euro which is the **only** fiat-currency that can compete with the US dollar for supporting the international trades and a global financial reserve of liquidity.

 - [La guerra del dollaro contro l'euro](261-la-guerra-del-dollaro-contro-l-euro.md#?target=_blank) &nbsp; (2024-05-18)

 Under this perspective, the Ukraine proxy-war is part of a plan developed the year after the Euro started to be used in Europe.
 In 2001, few but relevant facts happened that completely reshaped the outlook of global geopolitics, finance and trading for decades up to now.
 Just to cite the most relevant in chronological order:

 - 1999-01-01 -- Euro became an official currency controlled and emitted by European Central Bank;